classroomtechtools/appscripts-modules-ft-svelte/README.md

 ## TODO

-* More details about how why svelte
+* More details about how why svelte, how to use svelte
 * Minification